ROBOTIS-GIT/emanual/docs/en/software/rplus2/manager.md

 List of Supported Products
 - Robotis Dream
 - Robotis MINI
-- Dynamixel 2.0 Series (MX-28, MX-64, MX-106, XL-320, XM Series, XH Series, Pro Series)
+- DYNAMIXEL 2.0 Series (MX-28, MX-64, MX-106, XL-320, XM Series, XH Series, Pro Series)

 ![](/assets/images/sw/rplus2/manager/roboplus_manager2_02.jpg)

 ## [Definition of Firmware](#definition-of-firmware)

 Firmware is basic software that is installed on a device to operate the hardware.
 Firmware contains communication protocols with PC, smartphone, and other devices so it is recommended to keep the firmware to the latest version.
-All devices (Controller, Dynamixel etc) have firmware installed when first purchased, but new versions can be released if there are additional functions / bug fixes.
+All devices (Controller, DYNAMIXEL etc) have firmware installed when first purchased, but new versions can be released if there are additional functions / bug fixes.

 ### Role of Controller Firmware
 - Operates the control program written using RoboPlus Task
 - Interprets the motion data written using RoboPlus Motion
-- Performs packet communication function with PC, smartphone, and Dynamixel
+- Performs packet communication function with PC, smartphone, and DYNAMIXEL

-### Role of Dynamixel Firmware
+### Role of DYNAMIXEL Firmware
 - Performs packet communication function with Controller when operating control program or motion on the Controller
-- Performs packet communication function with PC, smartphone, and Dynamixel
+- Performs packet communication function with PC, smartphone, and DYNAMIXEL

 ### Importance of Firmware Update